Astrill VPN: Is It Worth Your While?

 Wireguard VPN protocol aims to be Astrill VPN's fastest protocol.
 Wireguard uses very strong cryptography and is designed for general use, making it suitable for different circumstances.

-Security and privacy while surfing the internet are perhaps the main reason for any VPN use.
+Security and privacy while surfing the internet are perhaps the main reasons for VPN use.
 So here we will review the most important security features:

 Astrill VPN operates AES 256-bit military-grade encryption, which ensures complete anonymity and data security.
 This is the same encryption technique banks, governments, and militaries use to protect all their data.

-If you have a hard time wrapping your head around which VPN protocol to choose, the summary below will hopefully ease that.
+If you are having a hard time deciding which VPN protocol to choose, the summary below will hopefully ease that.

 2. Astrill's log policy